 - Science – Physics, 9th grade; Chemistry, 10th grade; Biology, 11th grade

 - World Language – 3rd or Intermediate level, same language, 2 consecutive years in Upper School

 - Physical Education – 4 semesters, one of which is satisfied through Freshman Rotation; one season in any sport is equivalent to one semester

-- Community Engagement – Students must earn at least 10 community engagement credits each school year by participating in and reflecting upon meaningful experiences that meet at least one of the four areas of focus: getting out of their comfort zone, building empathy, growing their social consciousness, and taking leadership on issues that matter thems.
-Additionally, students must complete a senior project that addresses a contemporary social, economic, environmental, scientific, cultural, or political issue.
+Community Engagement – Students must earn at least 10 community engagement credits each school year by participating in and reflecting upon meaningful experiences that meet at least one of the four areas of focus: getting out of their comfort zone, building empathy, growing their social consciousness, and taking leadership on issues that matter to them.
+Additionally, students must be full, engaged participants in each grade level’s MTerm experience.
 See more about Community Engagement requirements here.

 Course Selection & College Admissions